vyomasystems-lab/challenges-D4WN-9/level1_design1/README.md

 ## Verification Strategy

 Exhaustive test was implemented as all input combinations need to be driven to the mux to get the required output.
-No change in input driven was applied, i.e. ``01`` input was driven in all combinations as it didn't affect the output.
+No change in input driven was applied, i.e. ``01`` input was driven in all combinations the value of input doesn't affect the output as much as the input combination.

+### Numpy Library - Python

+A numpy array is initialised using ``numpy.zeros`` and the first element is set to ``1``.
+This is used as the first input combination to be driven to the multiplexer.
+On each iteration ``numpy.roll`` is used to displace the ``1`` value to a new unique position.
+This creates a unique input combination for all iterations.
+Hence exhaustive test is achieved while minimising number of lines in code.

 ## Is the verification complete ?